kasemdeautsch/pp2/README.md

   - All Buttons have the **Aria-label** attribute.
   - I included **mete tags** with **keywords** and **description** attribute to enable more SEO improvement.
-  - The fonts and colors choosen are clear and easy to understand and accesable by running it in the lighthouse in DevTools.
+  - The fonts and colors chosen are clear and easy to understand and accesable by running it in the lighthouse in DevTools.
+  - I chosed  a color that is almost light brown for both header and footer with a color that is close to it on the body also.

      ![](/assets/images/readme/testing/testing.png)
      ![](/assets/images/readme/testing/testing2.png)